Listen to this article now

 I was never one for authority growing up, or entering adulthood.
 It was something that I viewed as constraining.
 An obstacle in my way of doing the things that I truly wanted to do.
 Why go through another person when I could just make the change myself?

-Being in business for yourself grants you the ability of control.
+Being in business for yourself grants you the ability to control.
 As you scale and bring on team members and contractors, it is wise to develop your leadership ability.
 Don’t think that just because you have power, you can always display it.

 There is a massive difference between a boss and a leader.